questdb/c-questdb-client/README.md

 ### Ingestion protocol behaviour
-If you're still not succeeding, note that the same port is used for both TCP and UDP and once data is sent using once transport the other transport will be ignored.
+If you're still not succeeding, note that the same port is used for both TCP and UDP and once data is sent using one transport the other transport will be ignored.

 ### API usage